 Is it a leak(water ingress) or Condensation.

 Introduction to Damp Problems.
 I don’t do Damp Surveys or investigate Damp patches around chimneys or any other Condensation problems.
 I would however recommend educating yourself about damp problems before drawing up a remedial work schedule.
-The information is here to help you if you have some common sense.
+The information here is here to help you increase your awareness of conditions in badly ventilated houses with rubber sealed air tight windows.

 In my experience the most common type of Damp Problem I see is “Condensation”.
 Which often begins with a call from someone telling me they “have a leak”, even though its “cause” doesn’t make much sense.

-Buying yourself a Thermopro TP50 Indoor Temp & Humidity Meter at Amazon (for less than £20.00) Will help you improve your living space, increasing your awareness of the air quality in your home.
+Buying yourself a Thermopro TP50 Indoor Temp & Humidity Meter at Amazon (for less than £20.00) Will help you improve your living space and increase awareness of the air quality in your home.

 - It’s coming in through the pointing so the pointing needs sealed.